Donate Now!

 Academic training

-NOSM U PHPM residents participate in weekly academic half-days (AHDs), regular academic full-days, and biannual program retreats.
+NOSM U PHPM residents participate in weekly academic half-days (AHDs), regular academic full-days, and biannual in-person learning events.
 Regular academic activities include Discussion of the Week (DOW) and Knowledge & Skills sessions, journal clubs, joint academic rounds with other PHPM residency programs, practice OSCEs, and practice written examinations.
-PGY1-2 residents are expected to participate in the DOW (but can attend more of the Academic Half Day if other duties allow), while PGY3-5 residents attend the whole AHD.
+PGY1-2 residents are expected to participate in the DOW and may attend the whole AHD when clinical duties allow, while PGY3-5 residents attend the whole AHD.

-NOSM U PHPM residents can choose to complete a Master of Public Health during their training.
+NOSM U PHPM residents must complete a minimum of two semesters of graduate training.
+Residents in the PHPM-FM stream can complete up to one year of graduate training, and residents in the PHPM stream may complete up to two years of graduate training.
+Most residents choose to complete a Master of Public Health during their training.
 Residents work closely with the program director to select a Canadian or international university program that meets their interests and the Royal College requirements.
-Residents with previous academic training may be credited, resulting in additional elective time or a reduction in training time.
+Residents with previous graduate training may be credited, resulting in additional elective time or a reduction in training time.

 Public health and preventive medicine training